 How it Affects You:

-- The Obamacare small business tax will cost small businesses $8 billion in 2014 and $101 billion over the next ten years.
+- The Obamacare small business has cost small businesses billions over the last decade.
 The IRS officially calls it a “fee” but it works like an excise tax on health care premiums.

-- The National Federation of Independent Business – which represents almost 400,000 small businesses nationwide – estimates a quarter million jobs will be lost – with 60% of those losses hitting small business – over the next decade if this Obamacare tax isn’t repealed.
+- The National Federation of Independent Business – which represents almost 400,000 small businesses nationwide – estimates a quarter-million jobs will be lost – with 60% of those losses hitting small businesses – this decade if this Obamacare tax isn’t repealed.

-- Analysts estimate premiums for young people – the key to Obamacare’s success – will rise by $500-$783 over the next few years if this tax isn’t repealed.
+- Premiums for young people – the key to Obamacare’s success – have spiked over 54% over the last half-decade.

 Real Health Care Reform: